 When people talk about narcissism, they might be referring to it either as a part of someone’s personality or as narcissistic personality disorder (NPD).

 Narcissistic personality disorder is a formal mental health diagnosis, and there’s only one type.
 This condition is usually diagnosed when narcissism extends beyond a personality trait and persistently affects many areas of your life.
+There are 9 symptoms of narcissistic personality.

 But, researchers and other experts on narcissism have found multiple ways narcissism can show up as part of someone’s personality, including those with the formal diagnosis, and that’s what we’ll be talking about here.